 We follow strict rules during archery practices and events in order to create an environment as safe as possible.

 The SCA does not allow the use of modern compound bows or metal arrow shafts, but is otherwise open to modern materials such as fiberglass bows.
+Of course traditional longbows are most welcome.
+Crossbows may also be used on the range, although there are some restrictions regarding them, mostly with the idea of avoiding those that look and feel modern.

 Some loaner equipment is available for use during practices.